Royal School (Hawaii)

 The Royal School is a historic school founded in 1839 in Honolulu, Hawaiʻi, as the Chiefs' Children's School.
 The school was renamed as the Royal School in 1846.
 After the boarding closed in 1850, it became a day school for children.
 It later became a public elementary school, and moved to its present campus in 1967.

-The present Royal Elementary School continues to educate children from kindergarten to Grade 5 and has been named a Blue Ribbon School several times.
+The present Royal Elementary School is a public elementary school under the Hawaii State Department of Education, that continues to eductate children from kindergarten to Grade 5.
+It has been named a Blue Ribbon School several times.